 - Never touch or go near a downed power line.

 - Don’t touch anything that may be touching a downed wire, such as a car.

 If a power line falls on a car, you should stay inside the vehicle.
 This is the safest place to stay.
 Warn people not to touch the car or the line.
 Call or ask someone to call BREC and emergency services.
 The only circumstance in which you should consider leaving a car that is in contact with a downed power line is if the vehicle catches on fire.
 Open the door.
 Do not step out of the car.
 You may receive a shock.
 Instead, jump free of the car so that your body clears the vehicle before touching the ground.
 Once you clear the car, shuffle at least 50 feet away, with both feet on the ground.

 - As in all power line related emergencies, call for help immediately by dialing 911 or call your electric utility company's Service Center/Dispatch Office.

 - Do not try to help someone else from the car while you are standing on the ground.

-Over 940 students had an interesting lesson in electrical safety on Wednesday, March 20.
+Over 940 students had an interesting lesson in electrical safety on Wednesday, March 20, 2019.
 Using magic tricks and comedy to entertain while educating, magician Chris Dixon presented his Making Accidents Disappear program.
-The program teaches students to be aware of their […]
+The program teaches students to be aware […]